 We are currently developing the online version of our math curriculum.
 Here is a sample lesson: Finding the area of a circle A circle is a collection of points a certain distance (its radius) from another point, its center.
 The area of the circle is all of the space inside of it.
 To find the area: Take the radius (r) of a circle (the distance from the circle’s center to any point on the circle itself) Square it Multiply by π (the Greek letter pi, pronounced “pie,” is an irrational number that’s a bit more than 3: round pi to… Learn more

 Grade level designed for: 6 Common Core Standards covered in Module: CCSS.MATH.CONTENT.6.NS.C.5 / C.6 — including 6.A, 6.B 6.C / C.7 – including 7.A, 7.B, 7.C, 7.D / C.8 STEM Professional Featured: Physical Oceanographer Emmanuel Boss enjoys spending time at sea level (elevation 0) and his work takes him into the ocean.
-Additional STEMps Included: Civil Engineer Tysheina Robertson Earth Systems Scientist Charles Zender Software Engineer Malik Coates Guiding Questions What are negative numbers?
+Additional STEMps Included: Civil Engineer Tysheina Washington Earth Systems Scientist Charles Zender Software Engineer Malik Coates Guiding Questions What are negative numbers?
 What are positive numbers?
-How can we use negative and positive numbers to describe money, locations on Earth’s surface, elevation, and… Learn more
+How can we use negative and positive numbers to describe money, locations on Earth’s surface, elevation, and temperature?
+How do we find negative… Learn more

 John Troutman McCrann, a high school math teacher, NBCT, and MfA Master Teacher Fellow in New York City, writes a column for Education Week about “his quest to integrate inquiry- and performance-based learning into his instruction, and how these concepts might inform education policy.”
 He is also a curriculum developer for Math4Science’s Explore Math curriculum and math and science teacher at Harvest Collegiate, one of M4S@School’s partner schools.
 His latest column is entitled “Orienting Students for Math” and he discusses leading a group of teachers in a two day mathematical orientation for new 9th grade students.
 One of their objectives was to… Learn more